daishengyu1993/ml-service-wrapper-core/README.md

 2. `process` will be called many times for each `load`, and is where data should actually be handled.
 See [`ProcessContext`](#processcontext) for how to process data.
 3. `dispose` _may or may not be called,_ and is optional, but should be used for cleanup tasks during service shutdown, e.g. disposal of handles or temporary files.

-## Configuration files

-Each service is accompanied by a simple JSON configuration file, that tells the wrapper some basic details about the service.

-* `modulePath`
-  * The path, _relative to the configuration file,_ where the `Service` inheritor is defined.
-* `className`
-  * The name of the `Service` inheritor itself.
-Note that this class must be initializable with no parameters; those should be saved for the `load` function.
-* `serviceInstanceName`
-  * In cases when you choose to instantiate the `Service` yourself, the name of the instance exposed by the module.
-  * Only used if `className` is omitted.
-* `parameters`
-  * An optional dictionary of configuration-specific key-value pairs, which should be passed via the `ServiceContext` parameters.
-This is useful when multiple configuration files can be used for the same `Service`.
-* `meta`
-  * Application-level metadata, not passed to the `Service`.
-Useful for managing configurations internally.

-Note that `modulePath` is required, along with _either_ `className` or `serviceInstanceName`.

 ## Contexts

 ### `ServiceContext`